phfaist/bibolamazi/doc/using-bibolamazi-cmdl.rst

     List of available filters:
     --------------------------

-    Package `filters':
+    Package `bibolamazi.filters':

       arxiv         ArXiv clean-up filter: normalizes the way each biblographic entry refers to arXiv IDs.
       citearxiv     Filter that fills BibTeX files with relevant entries to cite with \cite{1211.1037}
+      citeinspirehep Filter that fills BibTeX files with relevant entries to cite with e.g.  \cite{inspire:PhysRev.47.777--EPR+paper}
-      citekey       Set the citation key of entries in a standard format duplicates    Filter that detects duplicate entries and produces rules to make one entry an alias of the other. fixes         Fixes filter: perform some various known fixes for bibtex entries
+      citekey       Set the citation key of entries in a standard format duplicates    Produces LaTeX rules to make duplicate entries aliases of one another.
+      echo          Echo a custom message in the bibolamazi log fixes         Fixes filter: perform some various known fixes for bibtex entries
       nameinitials  Name Initials filter: Turn full first names into only initials